 The participation grade will be broken into two parts and graded based on your performance during the two halves of the semester.
 For each unexcused absence (over the one allowed for the semester) students will be deducted 20 points.
 For each day students are there, but do not talk in class they will be deducted 10 points.
 Please check your midterm and final grades on Sakai, consulting your TA asap if you notice a discrepancy.

-For each week, starting the second week, students are required to write two short answer/discussion questions on the in-class lecture, film(s), presentations, and reading assignments due that past week.
+For each week, starting the second week, students are required to write two short answer/discussion questions on the in-class lecture, expressive culture, and reading assignments due that week.
+In 3-5 sentences students should show engagement with the course content, providing a context for the question.
 All questions must be posted to the appropriate place (Assignments / Questions Posting) on the course's sakai page by Saturday at 11:59pm.
-These questions will not be accepted late and are intended to test students one their ability to meet a deadline.
-Because of the number of questions required for the class, missing up to one weeks' question postings will not hurt your grade.
-Students can earn up to 20 extra credit points by completing all 11 posts.
+These questions will not, under any circumstances, be accepted late and are intended to test students on their ability to meet a deadline.
+Extra credit assignments, however, will be available throughout the semester.

-The first question of each posting should engage the lecture from the week, connecting a concept from the lecture to at least two pieces of expressive culture from that week.
-For the student presentations weeks at the end of the semester tie the first question to any lecture from the semester.
+The first question of each posting should connect one of the key terms from that week's lecture to at least two pieces of expressive culture from that week.
+For the student presentations weeks at the end of the semester, tie two student projects to any lecture from the semester.

-The second question should focus on the reading from the week.
-This question should only be answerable to someone who has read the expressive culture.
+The second question should focus on connecting the reading from the week to one of the key terms from any lecture thus far.
+This question should only be answerable to someone who has read the expressive culture, such as seeking examples from the text to illustrate a key term.

 You do not need to answer the questions.
-The goal of these questions is to show your engagement with that material on both "theme" and "detail" levels.
-Some weeks the questions will be graded for completion (0 or 10 points per question) and others weeks they will be graded more rigorously.
+The goal of these questions is to show your engagement with the expressive culture and key terms of the week, which will be outlined, defined and discussed during the lecture.
+Some weeks your questions will be graded for completion (0 or 10 points per question) and others weeks they will be graded more rigorously.
 These weeks' questions will each be graded on a scale of 1-10, with 10 being 'exceptional', 8 being 'adequate', and 6 being 'needs improvement.'
 Comments and grades will be posted on Sakai.

 Utilizing some of the strategies presented within the readings/films from class, students will create a short critical expression response.
 The goal of this assignment is to create your own expressive culture that interrogates where stereotypes come from and what purpose they serve.
-Students are encouraged to engage one of the class themes including: disability, science and technology, modernity, race, settler colonialism, gender, class, and politics; but other themes can be approved through the professor.
-To succeed in this project you will need to not just represent stereotypes, but show how they are challenged or connected to larger forces at work.
-The most successful project will utilize strategies from the expressive culture viewed in class.
+Students should engage with at least one of the key concepts discussed during the semester.
+To succeed in this project you will need to not just represent stereotypes, but show the kinds of problems they create, how they are challenged, and how they are connected to larger forces.

 Students should choose the format of their response based on their previous experience and what they are trying to communicate.
-Whether working alone or in a group Ethnographic/fictional writing responses should be between 5-7 double spaced pages long; poem/spoken word should be between 3-4 double spaced pages long; video projects should be 2-5 minutes long; audio composition should be between 4-5 minutes long; drawing/design projects should contain 1-5 images depending on size and detail; and photography projects should contain at least 10 sequenced images/combined images.
+Whether working alone or in a group, written expressive culture, including ethnography, fiction, poetry, and spoken word, should be between 5-7 double spaced pages long; video projects should be 2-5 minutes long; audio composition should be between 4-5 minutes long; drawing/design projects should contain 1-5 images depending on size and detail; and photography projects should contain at least 10 sequenced images/combined images.
 All material must be created specifically by your group members during the semester and be used only for this class.

 Each group member is required to spend 30 minutes talking with the GRC about their project before you present it.
-Each student will automatically lose 25 points on the project if they do not meet with the GRC.
-Please sign up to meet with the GRC on the course's sakai wiki page by 10/25/12 and if you need to change the date after that time, contact the GRC.
+Each student will automatically lose 30 points on the project if they do not meet with the GRC.
+Please sign up to meet with the GRC, Pavithra Vasudevan, on the course's sakai wiki page by 10/24 and if you need to change the date after that time, email the GRC.
 The GRC Program is sponsored by the Office for Undergraduate Research.
 I encourage you to visit this web site to see other ways that you might engage in research, scholarship and creative performance while you are at Carolina.

-The grade for this project will be divided into three different areas including: following the format guidelines (50 points), the content's critical engagement (50 points), and its expressive qualities (50 points).
-Students must also meet with the research associate (25 points) and upload the supporting material to the web page (25 points).
+The grade for this project will be divided into the following areas: meeting the format requirements (50 points), the content's critical engagement (50 points), its expressive qualities (50 points), meeting with the GRC (30 points), and peer evaluation (20 points).
+[Students working alone will receive full credit on the peer evaluation and need not upload the form.
+Students in groups failing to upload the form will be docked the full 20 points].

 Around the UNC campus there are several places to access equipment.
 The Beasley Multimedia Resource Center and The Media Resources Center both have still and video cameras available as well as computers with video and web page design software.
 You are strongly encouraged to reserve the equipment from the MRC well ahead of time, but the Beasley center is on a first come first serve basis, so get there early.
 While the Beasley center is only open to students enrolled in classes registered with the center, such as ours, the Media Resource Center is open to all students, faculty and staff.
 During the semester the Beasley center will provide various training sessions including in Final Cut Pro for video editing and various software for web page design.
 The MRC also offers online tutorials and one-on-one media lab classes in a wide range of visual media programs to fit your schedule.
 You are strongly encouraged to take advantage of these training opportunities.
 The Beasley center also has trained staff on hand during operating hours to answer additional questions.